 First, this is inspirational because it shows an above-the-elbow amputee performing a pretty complex set of tasks with an Ottobock bebionic Hand.
 It’s also a great demonstration of the patience and discipline required to make the most of such devices.

-But we also want the general public to appreciate the usefulness of these devices and understand why we need public funding to make them available to all members of the limb-different community.
+But we also want to help the general public appreciate the need to make these technologies available to everyone who can benefit from them.
 We all routinely perform tasks in the kitchen.
 It should be quite easy for us to a) imagine what it might be like if we suddenly lost those abilities, and b) how much it would mean to get them back.